 Design and Synthesis of Natural Product Hybrids as New Chemical Entities in Drug Discovery and Development

 In this quest for biologically active new chemical entities, both human intuition and leads from Nature have played pivotal roles.
-Nature makes natural products of mystifying diversity and complexity and these are generally derived through specific biosynthetic pathways leading to a particular class of compounds with specialized functions.
-Accordingly, humanity has learned to harness natural sources for the vast majority of bioactive compounds in medical use today.
+Nature makes natural products of mystifying diversity and complexity, and these are generally derived through specific biosynthetic pathways leading to a particular class of compounds with specialized functions.
+Through the centuries, humanity has learned to harness natural sources for most bioactive compounds in medical use today.
 Approximately 40% of the drugs that have been approved are either natural products or derivatives and analogues thereof.
 Among anticancer and anti-infective agents, the percentage is even estimated to exceed 70%, including such well-known examples as penicillin G and paclitaxel (taxol).
 Indeed, organ transplantation, one of the major miracles of modern medicine, would not have been possible without immunosuppressive natural products such as cyclosporin A and rapamycin.

 In one approach, a series of hybridized systems with a steroidal substructure are being generated.
 The selection of a steroidal nucleus as the base for these systems stems from the established precedence that the estrogen receptor is present in higher concentrations in carcinogenic tissues (breast, ovarian, prostatic and endometrial) than in normal tissues.
 Accordingly, estrogens have been investigated as vectors for cytotoxic agents in the hope that an increased organ and/or tissue specificity can be achieved through a selective accumulation of the cytotoxic compound in tumor cells.
 Novel systems include hybrids of estradiol and combretastatin A4, estradiol and various substituted beta-lactams, and estradiol with phenstatin systems.